Macy's Thanksgiving Day Parade: Official broadcasts

 At first, the telecasts were only an hour long.
 The telecast then expanded to two hours in 1961, reduced to 90 minutes in 1962, reverted to two hours in 1965, and expanded to all three hours of the parade in 1969.
 The event began to be broadcast in color in 1960.
 NBC airs the Macy's Thanksgiving Day Parade live in the Eastern Time Zone as well as Puerto Rico and the U.S. Virgin Islands, as the network uses broadcast feeds from that time zone (which due to time differences starts at 10:00 a.m.
 AST), but tape delays the telecast elsewhere in the continental U.S. and territories from the Central Time Zone westward to allow the program to air in the same 8:30 a.m. to 12:00 p.m. timeslot across its owned-and-operated and affiliated stations (except for Guam, which airs it the day after Thanksgiving at 8:30 a.m. local time, as the territory is located west of the International Date Line and therefore a day ahead from the rest of the United States).
-With the launch of Peacock in 2020 and branded extensions such as a virtual reality broadcast sponsored by Verizon however, it is now possible to watch the parade live across the United States without any tape delay through Peacock, or another international streaming provider with rights to NBC's programming.
+However, With the launch of Peacock in 2020 and branded extensions such as a virtual reality broadcast sponsored by Verizon, it is now possible to watch the parade live across the United States without any tape delay through Peacock, or another international streaming provider with rights to NBC's programming.

 Following the morning program's expansion to three hours in 2000 (it eventually expanded to four hours in 2007), NBC's Today aired as an abbreviated two-hour broadcast on Thanksgiving morning, pre-empting the last two talk-focused hours of the show for the day to accommodate parade coverage.
-Starting with the parade's 2023 edition, when coverage was extended a half-hour earlier (to 9:30 a.m.
-Eastern Time from its longtime 10:00 start), the Thanksgiving edition of Today was reduced to only 90 minutes (similar to the network's 2017 decision to cut the program's Saturday broadcasts to that same length to accommodate live telecasts of Premier League soccer matches held during the mid-morning to midday hours in the U.S.).
-Starting with the 2009 edition, NBC has aired a same-day, three-hour afternoon rebroadcast of the parade following the National Dog Show (replacing the annual broadcast of Miracle on 34th Street, which NBC had lost the broadcast television rights to that year).
+Starting with the parade's 2023 edition, when coverage was extended a half-hour earlier (to 8:30 a.m.
+Eastern Time from its longtime 9:00 a.m. start), the Thanksgiving edition of Today was reduced to only 90 minutes (similar to the network's 2017 decision to cut the program's Saturday broadcasts to that same length to accommodate live telecasts of Premier League soccer matches held during the mid-morning to midday hours in the U.S.).
+Starting with the 2009 edition, NBC has aired a same-day, three-hour afternoon rebroadcast of the parade following the National Dog Show (replacing the annual broadcast of Miracle on 34th Street, which NBC's broadcast television rights to the film expired and not renewed that year).